dwrobel/flatcam/README.md

 - optimized the storage of the Gerber mark shapes by making them one layer only
 - optimized the Distance Tool such that the distance utility geometry will be shown even when the mark shapes are plotted.
+- updated the make_freezed.py file to make sure that all the required files are included
+- updated the setup_ubuntu.sh to include the sudo command (courtesy of Krishna Torque on bitbucket)

 16.11.2019